Retained Testicle (Cryptorchidism) in Dogs

 What if I don't want to neuter my dog?

-There are two good reasons for neutering a dog with cryptorchidism.
+There are several good reasons for neutering a dog with cryptorchidism.
 The first is to remove the genetic defect from the breed line.
 Cryptorchid dogs should never be bred.
 Second, dogs with a retained testicle are more likely to develop a testicular tumor (cancer) in the retained testicle.
+Finally, dogs with a retained testicle typically develop the undesirable characteristics associated with intact males like urine marking and aggression.

-The risk of developing testicular neoplasia is estimated to be at least ten times greater in dogs with cryptorchidism than in normal dogs.
-In fact, 53% of all Sertoli cell tumors and 36% of all seminomas occur in retained testicles.
+The risk of developing testicular cancer is estimated to be at least ten times greater in dogs with cryptorchidism than in normal dogs.
+Just over half of all Sertoli cell tumors and one third of all seminomas occur in retained testicles.
 Additionally, 36% of all spermatic cord torsions occur in dogs with cryptorchidism.
 A recent study concluded that a retained testicle, even if replaced in the scrotum surgically, had 13 times higher risk of developing cancer.

 What is the prognosis for a dog with cryptorchidism?

-The prognosis is excellent for dogs that undergo surgery early, before pathology develops in the retained testicle.
+The prognosis is excellent for dogs that undergo surgery early, before problems develops in the retained testicle.
 The surgery is relatively routine, and the outcomes are overwhelmingly positive.
-On the other hand, the prognosis for dogs that develop testicular neoplasia is guarded to poor, depending on the specific type of tumor and the dog's overall health at the time of diagnosis.